TenebrisNoctua/ServerAuthority/docs/index.md

 Behaviors can also be added manually, without the need of this method.
 With the Server Authority feature enabled, the Properties widget gain a new section for every `Instance`, called: "Behaviors".
-Clicking the "+" button on this section will allow you to find and add any `AuroraScript`'s Behavior on an `Instance`.
+Clicking the "+" button on this section will allow you to find and add any Behavior on an `Instance`.

 ### `AuroraScript:RemoveFrom(instance: Instance): ()`